spidernet-io/spiderpool/docs/usage/spider-affinity.md

 ## Application Affinity

+Firewalls are commonly used in clusters to manage communication between internal and external networks (north-south communication).
+To enforce secure access control, firewalls inspect and filter communication traffic while restricting outbound communication.
+In order to align with firewall policies and enable north-south communication within the underlay network, certain Deployments require all Pods to be assigned IP addresses within a specific range.

+Existing community solutions rely on annotations to handle IP address allocation for such cases.
+However, this approach has limitations:

+- Manual modification of annotations becomes necessary as the application scales, leading to potential errors.

+- IP management through annotations is far apart from the IPPool CR mechanism, resulting in a lack of visibility into available IP addresses.

+- Conflicting IP addresses can easily be assigned to different applications, causing deployment failures.

+Spiderpool addresses these challenges by leveraging the flexibility of IPPools, where IP address collections can be adjusted.
+By combining this with the `podAffinity` setting in the SpiderIPPool CR, Spiderpool enables the binding of specific applications or groups of applications to particular IPPools.
+This ensures a unified approach to IP management, decouples application scaling from IP address scaling, and provides a fixed IP usage range for each application.

 ### Create IPPool with Application Affinity

 SpiderIPPool provides the `podAffinity` field.
 When an application is created and attempts to allocate an IP address from the SpiderIPPool, it can successfully obtain an IP if the Pods' `selector.matchLabels` match the specified podAffinity.
 Otherwise, IP allocation from that SpiderIPPool will be denied.